elizaolariu/nimble/packages/nimble-components/src/drawer/drawer.spec.md

 ### Security

-There are no globalization considerations.
+There are no security considerations.

 ### Performance

-There are no globalization considerations.
+There are no performance considerations.

 ### Dependencies